Code-Institute-Submissions/the-monkees-4/README.md

 # User Centric Frontend Development Milestone Project: The Monkees website

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.txt file for details

 ## Author & contributor list
 *Jennifer Dick*